0xnior/Milan-calendar-analysis/README.md

-# paris-calendar-analysis
+# Milan-calendar-analysis
-A Python project that uses the calendar module to analyze a Paris dataset, focusing on monthly and seasonal trends.
+A Python project that uses the calendar module to analyze a Milan dataset, focusing on monthly and seasonal trends.